 2. The Rise of Vertical Formats

-In addition to visual comfort, the vertical format allows for immersive videos, using the full screen of the smartphone.
-Creators record with the framing of faces, objects, and upward or downward movements that reinforce dynamism.
+In addition to visual comfort, the vertical format allows for immersive videos, using the entire smartphone screen.
+Creators record with the framing of faces, objects, and upward or downward movements in mind, reinforcing the dynamism.

-Person recording vertical video with mobile phone Invest in images that take advantage of vertical space, exploring close-ups and quick transitions.
+Invest in images that take advantage of vertical space, exploring close-up shots and quick transitions.

-• Avoid placing information at the edges, as platforms may cut them off.
+- Avoid information at the edges, as platforms may crop it.

-VDClip offers cutting and face tracking features, adjusting videos for this format without losing information.
-For example, a podcast interview can yield vertical snippets, focusing solely on the speaker, making the content more engaging for Shorts and Reels.
+VDClip brings cutting and face-tracking resources, adjusting videos for this format without losing information.
+For example: an interview podcast can yield vertical segments, focusing only on who is speaking, making the content more engaging for Shorts and Reels.

 The future already fits in your pocket and spins vertically.